JustinTran67/JustinTran67/README.md

 # Hi there 👋 I’m Justin

 Aspiring Software / AI Engineer | Computer Science (B.S.) at UCSC
-Based in the Bay Area · Currently open to internship
+Based in the Bay Area · Currently open to any opportunities!

 ---